Brow Lift

 Since no scalp or skin is removed, this technique uses a device to hold the scalp elevated.
 The device is either a small screw or a plastic anchor that secured to the calvarium.

-Temporal Brow Lift
+Temporal Forehead Lift

 In this technique, only the lateral third of the brow is lifted via incisions inside the hairline in the temple.
 This corrects hooding seen in the lateral third of the upper eyelid.
 It does not treat the middle or central brow.
 Since it is a smaller procedure, it can be done under local anesthesia in the office.